RocketChat/Rocket.Chat.js.SDK/README.md

 Register a function `callback` to handle incoming clientCommands that are not at the SDK-level and have the given `key`.

-The `callback` receives a `ClientCommand` object as the first parameter and returns a promise that resolves with a `ClientCommandResponse` object.
+The `callback` receives a `ClientCommand` object as the first parameter and returns a promise that resolves with a `ClientCommandResponse` object unless the ClientCommand belongs to the exceptions listed below.

 `ClientCommand` object structure:
 - ClientCommand._id: ID of the ClientCOmmand